-Implementation of Mitigation Measure 9.1 and 9.2 listed in Chapter IX would reduce the impact of the Proposed Action on wildfire risk to less than significant with mitigation.
+Implementation of the aforementioned Mitigation Measure would reduce the impact of the Proposed Action on wildfire risk to less than significant with mitigation.

 XXI.
 MANDATORY FINDINGS OF SIGNIFICANCE

 NOTE: If there are significant environmental impacts which cannot be mitigated and no feasible project alternatives are available, then complete the mandatory findings of significance and attach to this initial study as an appendix.
 This is the first step for starting the environmental impact report (EIR) process.